 The eldest of three children, Paul Rubenfeld was born in 1952 in Peekskill, New York, and grew up in Sarasota, Florida, where his parents ran a lamp store.
 During his freshman year at Boston University, he successfully auditioned for the Disney-endowed California Institute of the Arts (Cal Arts) in Valencia which provided training in the performing and visual arts.

-Paul Reubens was a veteran of comedy clubs (and several Cheech and Chong movies) when he hit upon the persona of Pee Wee Herman, a frantically bizarre man-child.
+Somewhere along the line, Paul Rubenfeld became Paul Reubens and was a veteran of comedy clubs (and several Cheech and Chong movies) when he hit upon the persona of Pee-Wee Herman, a frantically bizarre man-child.

 He took the character on stage and hit it big.
 Eventually, he created an entire stage review, modelled after a 1950’s kiddies TV show that was like the real thing but on acid.

 He developed a cult following and became a frequent guest on talk shows, always as Pee-Wee, never as Paul Reubens.

 His first film was an inexplicable hit and CBS approached him to front a show to compete with Saturday Night Live.

 But something got lost in the translation . . .
 By the time the smoke had cleared, CBS had given this host of a kids show parody his own kids show, smack bang in the middle of Saturday morning.

 Pee-Wee’s Playhouse was the wackiest thing to hit kid TV in years.
 It became an immediate hit and became (according to the Neilsen ratings) the most videotaped show in America.